adanieljohnson/SWP_student_writing_guide/210-Exp_Design.Rmd

 ## Practice Cases

-In the Appendix there are three sample cases that you can use to practice these steps [go to cases](#appendix800).
+In the Appendix there are [three sample cases that you can use to practice these steps](#overview).
 Each case has a general starting question, links to 1-2 open-access background articles, suggested questions to explore, and a simple raw data set.
 Use the case materials to practice each of the steps listed here.